 Reason 4: Restriction between Primary and Logical partition

 In GPT style disk, all partitions are created as Primary, but in MBR disk, there could be both Primary and Logical partition.
 Unlike Primary partitions that work as independent unit, Logical Partition is part of the Extended partition.
-Extended partition works like a container and the disk space of Logical partition will be converted to Free after deleting.
+Extended partition works like a container and the disk space of Logical drive will be converted to Free instead of Unallocated after deleting.

 Reason 5: 2TB limitation in MBR disk

-- If Extend Volume greyed out because of 2TB limitation in MBR disk, follow the steps in the video to convert MBR disk to GPT and then extend this volume.
+If Extend Volume greyed out because of 2TB limitation in MBR disk, follow the steps in the video to convert MBR disk to GPT and then extend partition with Unallocated space.